pkiel/notebook/_posts/2023-09-06-hypoxiaEnzymeAssays.md

 the associated error.
 Since these points are random, each time you rerun the code (unless you set a seed), you will calculate a slightly different value.
-These values, however, will be well within the associated error calculated in the last coloumn.
+These values, however, will be well within the associated error calculated in the last column.

 </div>